-Amsterdam is Netherlands' capital and a major North Sea port (via IJmuiden) and Amstel (Rhine) river cruise port.
-Port's cruise ship schedule includes mainly ships with Baltic Sea itineraries.
-Amsterdam is also turnaround / homeport for riverboat cruises on Rhine and Moselle rivers, as well as on the Dutch waterways.
+Amsterdam is Netherlands' capital and a major North Sea port (via IJmuiden), as well as Amstel (Rhine) river cruise port.
+Port's cruise schedule includes mainly ships with roundtrip UK and Baltic Sea itineraries.
+Amsterdam is also turnaround / homeport for river cruises - on Rhine, Moselle and the Dutch waterways.

 Holland's capital city has population around 845,000 (urban 1,35 million, metro 2,43 million) and covers an area of approx 166 km2 (64 ml2).
 Randstad Megalopolis (which besides Amsterdam also includes the located in South Holland Rotterdam and The Hague) has population around 7 million.
 Amsterdam City itself is one of world's most visited tourist travel destinations, and one of Europe's arts capitals.
 It has an unique history, large canal ring, world-famous museums, huge selection of guided city tours and shore excursions.
-Next photo shows the Amsterdam cruise port and its passenger terminal building.
+Next photo shows the sea cruise port and its passenger terminal building.

 Port Amsterdam (officially "Haven van Amsterdam") is a major seaport serving Amsterdam City.
 It is currently ranked Baltic Sea's 2nd largest cargo port (after Aarhus).
 The port is on a former bay and via Noordzeekanaal is connected to North Sea.

 In the 17th century (during the so called Dutch Golden Age), Amsterdam was one of the main seaports of the Dutch East India Company - world's first ever multinational corporation (established 1602 AD).
 Today, it is Holland's 2nd largest cargo port - after Rotterdam.